How to Choose a Garage Door Opener

 - 1/3 horsepower is an affordable option that's suitable for lighter garage doors made from steel but won’t perform well with heavier ones.

-- As the most common choice, 1/2 horsepower performs best with moderately weighted single or double doors.
+- As the common choice for most garage doors, 1/2 horsepower performs best with moderately weighted single or double doors.

 - If your door is especially heavy (e.g., wooden doors) or wider than 14 feet, opt for a 3/4-horsepower unit – though it'll be pricier than other options, it'll provide increased power and durability over time.